-The application of the regulations under the Act on the Protection of Personal Information ("APPI") is a key issue.
+The application of the regulations under the APPI is a key issue with respect to data privacy and data compliance.
 For the details of the regulations, please see the responses to questions 4.1 through 5.5.

-In addition, the prohibition of bribery under the Criminal Code is applicable when the physician is a (deemed) public official, and for certain manufacturers and distributors of medical devices, the regulations under the Fair Competition Code prohibit offering premiums (including money and other benefits) to doctors and medical institutions as a means of unfairly inducing them to trade in medical devices.
+The prohibition of bribery under the Criminal Code is applicable when the physician is a (deemed) public official, and for certain manufacturers and distributors of medical devices, the regulations under the Fair Competition Code prohibit offering premiums (including money and other benefits) to doctors and medical institutions as a means of unfairly inducing them to trade in medical devices.